-Almost all employers in Lithonia are legally required to carry workers compensation insurance for their employees.
-That means, if you are injured at work, you are likely entitled to these benefits.
-The problem is that sometimes, getting enough compensation for the costs of your injuries is more difficult than you’d think.
-If you need help getting the money you need to cover your expenses and get better, it’s time to contact a workers’ compensation lawyer in Lithonia.
+Employers in Lithonia are legally required to carry workers’ compensation insurance for their employees.
+That means, if you get injured at work, you are entitled to these benefits.
+However, if you need help getting the money you need to cover your expenses and get better, it’s time to contact a workers’ compensation lawyer in Lithonia.

 Our workers’ compensation lawyers at John Foy & Associates have been representing injured workers in Lithonia and all of Georgia for 20 plus years.
-We can help you communicate and negotiate with the insurance company for a settlement you actually deserve.
-Contact us to get started with a FREE consultation.
-Call (404) 400-4000 or contact us online today.
+We can help you communicate and negotiate with the insurance company for a settlement you deserve.
+Call or contact us online today.

 Anyone who regularly employs three or more individuals in their business must carry workers’ compensation insurance.
 This includes those who are part-time or seasonal workers, as long as they are regularly employed.
 The only exceptions to these requirements are businesses like U.S. Government agencies, railroad carriers, domestic servants, and farm laborers.

-If the business is incorporated, any officers are considered to be employees of the business, as well.
-(Officers can waive workers compensation coverage for themselves, but they would still count towards the three or more employees requirement.)
+If the business is incorporated, any officers are considered to be employees of the company, as well.
+Therefore, officers can waive workers’ compensation coverage, but they would still count towards the three or more employees’ requirement.

 So, most employers in Lithonia are required to carry workers’ compensation.
 There’s a good chance that you are covered if you were hurt while fulfilling work duties.
-Most work-related injuries happen on your employer’s property, but you may also qualify for benefits if you were hurt while running an errand for your employer or traveling for business reasons.
+Most work-related injuries happen on your employer’s property.
+Still, you may also qualify for benefits if you were hurt while running an errand for your employer or traveling for business reasons.

 What You Need to Do to Receive Benefits

-After you were hurt at work, you will need to notify your employer as soon as possible after the accident (Georgia Code section 34-9-80).
+After you get hurt at work, you will need to notify your employer as soon as possible after the accident, according to the Official Code of Georgia Annotated (OCGA) §34-9-80.

-- The injury happened while you were at work or performing work duties
+- The injury occurred while you were at work or performing work duties.

-When if an Employer Says They Don’t Have Workers’ Compensation?
+What If an Employer Says They don’t Have Workers’ Compensation?

-Although most employers are legally required to carry workers’ compensation, it’s surprisingly common for a business to not carry it—even when they should.
-This is serious, as there are huge penalties for not carrying the required workers’ comp insurance.
-Any business found to not have the necessary coverage can face up to a year in prison and $5,000 per violation.
+Although most employers are legally required to carry workers’ compensation, it’s surprisingly common for a business not to carry it even when they should.
+This is serious, as there are huge penalties for not carrying the required workers’ compensation insurance.
+Any business found not to have the necessary coverage can face up to a year in prison and $5,000 per violation.

-If your employer tells you there is no workers’ compensation after a work accident, call a workers’ compensation lawyer immediately.
-You may be able to get more money for your injuries if your employer is found to have been non-compliant, as it means you can probably bring a personal injury claim against them and demonstrate their negligence in not carrying coverage you were entitled to have.
+If your employer tells you there is no workers’ compensation after a work accident, call a workers’ compensation attorney in Lithonia immediately.
+You may be able to get more money for your injuries if your employer is non-compliant, as it means you can bring a personal injury claim against them and demonstrate their negligence in not carrying coverage.

 Workers’ Compensation Is a No-Fault System

-Unlike other types of personal injury cases—where someone is negligent in the accident and responsible for damages—workers’ compensation claims do not consider fault at all.
+Unlike other types of personal injury cases where someone is negligent in the accident and responsible for damages, workers’ compensation claims do not consider fault at all.
 You cannot sue your employer directly in a workers’ compensation case, and they can not blame you for the accident.
-When a work injury happens, you should be automatically covered under workers’ comp.
+When a work injury happens, you should automatically get covered under workers’ compensation.

 Benefits Available Through Workers’ Compensation

 Medical care is the benefit you will likely receive first.
-Under workers’ comp, your employer’s insurance company should cover any costs of treatment for your work injury.
-Even if your medical costs are very high, you should not have to pay for any of them.
+Under workers’ compensation, your employer’s insurance company should cover any treatment costs for your work injury.
+Even if your medical expenses are very high, you should not have to pay for any of them.

-Many work injuries prevent you from working for a certain period of time.
-If you are unable to work for at least seven days, you typically qualify to receive temporary disability benefits as you’re away from work.
+Many work injuries prevent you from working for a certain period.
+If you cannot work for at least seven days, you typically qualify to receive temporary disability benefits as you’re away from work.

-Temporary disability benefits are usually two-thirds of your average weekly wage—up to $575 per week and 400 weeks or until you reach maximum medical improvement (MMI).
+Temporary disability benefits are usually two-thirds of your average weekly wage, up to $575 per week and 400 weeks or until you reach maximum medical improvement (MMI).
 If your work injury results in a permanent impairment, you may be able to receive permanent partial disability payments.
-You can receive these for a certain number of weeks based on the percentage of impairment you have (which is dictated by a doctor).
+You can obtain these for a certain number of weeks based on the percentage of impairment you have, which gets dictated by a doctor.

-Very serious work injuries can leave you with a permanent and total disability.
+Severe work injuries can leave you with a permanent and total disability.
 This would mean you are unable to go back to work at all.
-Depending on your circumstances, you might be entitled to receive weekly compensation for life.
+However, depending on your circumstances, you might be entitled to receive weekly compensation for life.

-Vocational rehabilitation is designed to help those with physical or mental disabilities gain skills and training that allow them to get and keep a job.
-In some cases, your work injury may require this type of rehabilitation or job training to prepare you for a new type of work.
+Vocational rehabilitation helps those with physical or mental disabilities gain skills and training that allow them to get and keep a job.
+In some cases, your work injury may require this type of rehabilitation or job training to prepare you for a new kind of work.

 Workers’ compensation should cover these types of services if your injury prevents you from doing the type of job you had before.

-Talk to a Workers’ Compensation Lawyer in Lithonia for Free
+Talk to a Workers’ Compensation Attorney in Lithonia for Free

 This is how we can help at John Foy & Associates.
 Our lawyers know what it takes to get you the benefits you deserve, and we don’t get paid unless we win your case.
-Contact us today and we’ll get you started with a FREE consultation.
-Call (404) 400-4000 or contact us online to set up your FREE consultation now.
+Contact us today, and we’ll get you started with a free consultation.
+Call or contact us online to set up an appointment.